maximilionus/android-qemu-launcher/docs/bliss-os-manual.md

 - `14.10` (Android 11)
 - `15.8.6` (Android 12L)
+- `16.9.4` (Android 13)

 # Install
 1. Follow the [basic guide](../README.md#install) to install the OS.
 2. Each VM startup, in GRUB, you should select the `BlissOS-XX.XX YYYY-MM-DD QEMO/KVM` boot entry.
 This will improve graphics performance and overall VM stability.
-It will also allow you to change the screen resolution using the `video=WxH` kernel parameter.
+It will also allow you to change the screen resolution and aspect ratio using the `video=WxH` [kernel parameter](https://wiki.archlinux.org/title/Kernel_parameters).